 An example of a fitting candidate for this Russian dog name is the Russian Caucasian Mountain Dog.

 This Russian name simply means “greatest”, which makes it a true depiction of what you perceive your great and mighty pet to be: the greatest of them all.

 A unique Russian dog name which means “quiet”, like a little lamb.

 This moniker is apt for a smaller sized dog that is not too big on barking and has an overall calm and peaceful demeanor.

 A very intriguing Russian dog name inspired by the renowned Russian mystic of great significance in imperial Russia, who rose to prominence as a self-declared holy man.

-The name will suit a mystical pet that does not give away much about its personality on the first glance and has a lot many hidden qualities that are not known by the common man.
+The name will suit a mystical pet that does not give away much about its personality at first glance and has a lot of many hidden qualities that are not known by the common man.

 This sweet and charming Russian dog name means “gift of God” and is an ideal way to describe your blessed pet.

-A rather powerful name with an equally impressive meaning.
+A rather powerful name with equally impressive meaning.

 Velikan means “giant”, so it goes without saying that this name should only be given to a humongous breed of dogs.